caleb1711/news-blog-api/readme.md

 - `/api/blog/`: POST request to create a new blog.
 - `/api/blog/:id/`: PATCH request to edit a specific blog.
 - `/api/blog/:id/`: DELETE request to delete a specific blog.
+- `/api/blog/`: GET request to retrieve a specific user blog.
-- `/api/blogs/:id/comments/`: GET request to retrieve comments for a specific blog.
+- `/api/blogs/:id/comment/`: GET request to retrieve comments for a specific blog.
-- `/api/blog/public/:id/comments/`: POST request to add a comment to a specific blog.
+- `/api/blog/public/:id/comment/`: POST request to add a comment to a specific blog.
+- `/api/blog/categories/`: GET request to fetch all the categories.

 ### Search Endpoints

-- `/api/search/?search=search_query`: GET request to search blogs.
+- `/api/blog/public/?search=search_query`: GET request to search blogs.

 ## Tech Stack